Skaya8/WeatherApp/README.md

 - Real-time weather data retrieval from OpenWeatherMap API
 - Support for 27 major cities worldwide including Riyadh, London, New York, Tokyo, and more
 - Comprehensive weather information display (temperature, humidity, wind speed, conditions)
-- User authentication and session management
+- User authentication and session management (with secure password hashing)
 - Weather search history with filtering and search capabilities
 - Edit functionality for saved weather records
 - Responsive design optimized for desktop and mobile devices